 2) The send speech signal consists of the 16 sentences of speech as described in ETSI TS 103 281 [34].
 For connections with a hand-free UE, the test signal level is +1.3dBPa at the MRP, measured as active speech level according to ITU-T P.56 [37].
 Two signals are required for the tests:

-– The clean speech signal is used as the undisturbed reference (see ETSI TS 103 281 [50],
+– The clean speech signal is used as the undisturbed reference (see ETSI TS 103 281 [50])

 – The send signal is recorded at the POI.

-3) N-MOS-LQOfb, S-MOS-LQOfb and G-MOS-LQOfb are calculated for each of the two objective predictor models described in ETSI TS 103 281 [50] on a per sentence basis and averaged over all 16 sentences.
-The results of each model are combined in a single score per dimension as follows:
+3) N-MOS-LQOfb, S-MOS-LQOfb and G-MOS-LQOfb are calculated according to the Model A objective predictor described in ETSI TS 103 281 [50] on a per sentence basis and averaged over all 16 sentences.
+The final results are derived as follows:

-S-MOS-LQOfb = (S-MOS-LQOfb_modelA + S-MOS-LQOfb_modelB)/2
+S-MOS-LQOfb = S-MOS-LQOfb_modelA

-N-MOS-LQOfb = (1.438*N-MOS-LQOfb_modelA – 1.959 + N-MOS-LQOfb_modelB)/2
+N-MOS-LQOfb = 1.438*N-MOS-LQOfb_modelA – 1.959

-G-MOS-LQOfb = (G-MOS-LQOfb_modelA + G-MOS-LQOfb_modelB)/2
+G-MOS-LQOfb = G-MOS-LQOfb_modelA

 4) The measurement is repeated for each ambient noise condition described in Table 2i2.

-5) The average of the results derived from all ambient noise types is calculated.
+5) The average of the results derived from all ambient noise types is calculated.NOTE: Recent investigations indicated an improved prediction performance when combining both models A and B. The usage of model B according to ETSI TS 103 281 [50] is for further study, pending a commercially available implementation.

 ******** END OF MODIFIED CLAUSE ********